Father Dougal McGuire: Concept and creation

 Arthur Mathews created the character of Father Ted while working at Hot Press in 1987–89.
 During production weekends, he and Paul Woodfull had the idea for The Joshua Trio, a comedic U2 tribute band.
 The band performed various warm-up sketches written by Mathews, Woodfull, and Graham Linehan, who joined in a non-musical capacity.
 These sketches included stand-up performed by Mathews in-character as Father Ted Crilly.
 As Ted, Mathews sometimes read from a book, Notes from Africa, purportedly written by Father Dougal McGuire, a missionary friend who described his experiences of being attacked and chased by natives.
 In one sketch, Ted discussed his concern for Dougal, who had been voted Most Unpopular Priest in Africa for two years running and was spending Christmas up a tree in the grounds of The Bob Geldof Centre.

 In 1990, Linehan and Mathews began writing Irish Lives, a six-part comedy television series.
 The show would have taken the form of a mockumentary, with each episode focusing on interviewing a different character, one of whom was Father Ted Crilly.
 The story involved Ted returning to his seminary to catch up with old friends.
 When producer Geoffrey Perkins asked Linehan and Mathews to discard the mockumentary format and expand the Father Ted episode to a traditional sitcom, Father Dougal became one of the main characters.
 When writing Dougal, Linehan and Mathews drew on Stan Laurel, incorporating some of Linehan's own behaviour during moments of confusion.

 Casting

 Linehan and Mathews saw O'Hanlon in a modernised Shakespeare play broadcast by RTÉ, and were impressed by the "weird, gormless" face he could pull.
 Linehan later said, "That was Dougal right there.
 He was just spot-on and he became our secret weapon.
 The show took off so quickly because Ardal was so instantly funny."
 The writers have said that the only other actor they feel might have worked in the role is Don Wycherley, who plays Dougal's Rugged Island counterpart, Father Cyril McDuff, in the show.

 There have been several attempts to remake the show for American audiences.
 In 2004, it was reported that Graham Norton (who played Father Noel Furlong in Father Ted) had signed on to play Dougal alongside Steve Martin as Ted.
-No remake has yet entered production, as of 2019.